Request our manufacturing capability

 Peel Strength: A measure of the bond strength between the dielectric material and the copper conductor is called Peel Strength.
 It is expressed in (PLI) pounds of force per linear inch.

-Bend Strength or Flexural Strength: A measure of material’s capability to combat mechanical stress without fracturing when a PCB (Printed Circuit Board) is backed at the ends and in the center it is loaded.
+Bend Strength or Flexural Strength: A measure of a material’s capability to combat mechanical stress without fracturing when a PCB (Printed Circuit Board) is backed at the ends and in the center it is loaded.

 4) Thermal Properties: